Can you see something moving at 2.5 million miles an hour?

 For the Fermi Gamma-ray Space Telescope, it’s no problem.
 And when the FGST captured the pulsar PSR J0002+6216 (J0002 for short) shooting through Cassiopeia at the same speed, astronomers were able to trace its path back to the supernova where it was formed, about 6,500 light-years away.

-Like the other incredibly powerful telescopes instrumental in capturing the clearest image of a black hole the world has ever seen, the FGST represents decades of space-age engineering, it also represents the frontier of open source real-time technology, supported by a Real-Time Executive for Multiprocessor System (RTEMS), the same technology that DornerWorks has recently ported to the Xilinx Zynq UltraScale+ MPSoC.
+Like the other incredibly powerful telescopes instrumental in capturing the clearest image of a black hole the world has ever seen, the FGST represents decades of space-age engineering, it also represents the frontier of open source real-time technology, supported by a Real-Time Executive for Multiprocessor System (RTEMS), the same technology that DornerWorks has recently ported to the AMD Zynq UltraScale+ MPSoC.

 RTEMS stands for Real-Time Executive for Multiprocessor Systems.
 It is an open source Real-Time Operating System (RTOS) targeted for embedded systems.
 RTEMS has been chosen as the RTOS of choice for numerous high profile NASA and ESA missions, including the Mars Reconnaissance Orbiter, Dawn Orbiter, Fermi Gamma-ray Space Telescope, and Planck Space Telescope.